DDD-Moore/msdse/summit.md

 ## Attendees

+This event is by invitation only.
 An up-to-date list of confirmed attendees is available [here](https://github.com/DDD-Moore/dse/blob/master/wed-summit-attendees.csv).
-Don't see your name or have an edit?
-Please submit a pull request or [email us](mailto:carlystrasser@gmail.com).
+Have an edit or can't make it after all?
+Please [email us](mailto:carlystrasser@gmail.com).

 ## Code of Conduct